There’s one thing you can always count on with Facebook: new features.

 Many advertisers think of Facebook ads and websites as very different and distinct beasts.
 However, while sometimes problematic, their relationship is indeed symbiotic.

-With Facebook Pixel events properly integrated, you can now visualize what happens with your Facebook funnel, including how it relates and integrates into your broader website funnel.
+With Facebook Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. properly integrated, you can now visualize what happens with your Facebook funnel, including how it relates and integrates into your broader website funnel.
 The more customized pixel data you have, the better.

 The main Facebook pixel events I’d recommend customizing on your site are the following:

 - Add to cart

 You can find the code for these within the Pixel Installation area in your ads account.
 With these events customized, you’ll begin to see clearer, more comprehensive data right away.

 For example, see the funnel I built below, showing Page Views leading to post comments, all the way to purchases.

 These are built within the “funnels” area of Facebook Analytics.

 Thanks to this tool, we can visualize how many people commented on a blog post.
 Then, of those who commented, we see how many viewed a page on your website.
 And finally, of those people who commented and then viewed your website, how many purchased.

 - Would a first-time site visitor sign up for your email list?
 Why or why not?